 The expatriate community is also strong, with populations from the US, UK, Germany, Russia, Scandinavia and more besides.
 In the areas of Palermo and Cefalù, Catania and Taormina, Naxos, Trapani and Marsala there are groups both offline (like the German-speaking community in our area, to whom we’d be happy to introduce you) and online (like this social group in Palermo who are planning to organize a regular meeting for small business owners) who have close relationships and are happy to share their experiences.

 Another issue faced by investors and new arrivals is the sometimes incomprehensible Italian bureaucracy.
 If you are already involved in a property transaction here then you will understand what we mean.
 Working out what you owe to whom (and, significantly in a market with such generous subsidies for overseas investors) what you can claim from where can be an uphill struggle.
 Especially if you are going to become a resident or develop a business we strongly recommend finding a trusted accountant and business manager.
 Fortunately, we have a wide network of contacts and would be delighted to help you find someone in your new area who speaks your language.
+In the meantime take a look to the article we wrote about relocating to Sicily.

 So What Next?